LK4D4/vndr/README.md

 ## vendor.conf

-`vendor.conf` is the configuration file of `vndr.
+`vendor.conf` is the configuration file of `vndr`.
 It must have multiple lines, which have format:
 ```
 Import path               | revision                               | Repository(optional)